 LINE for Business: Chat Links, QR Codes & Website Buttons

 The easiest way of getting existing customers to message you first is to use a QR Code, Chat Link, or Website Button.
-QR Codes work best in physical locations like retail stores while chat links can be used in emails and other communications.
+Like Facebook Messenger Codes, QR Codes work best in physical locations like retail stores while chat links can be used on online platforms.

 When using the chat link on mobile, users will be taken directly to your LINE Official Account inside the LINE app.
 While on desktop, users will be taken to a page where they can scan a QR code with their LINE app.